renaissance-publishing/renaissance/content/chapters/26-items.md

 | So, there's a description for an "oil grenade", but not rules for making or acquiring it.
 | How do you get an oil grenade?
 |
-| The idea is that turning a canister of oil into an "oil grenade" is a trivial process—if you have a dose of oil, you can just stuff a rag into it, light it and throw it.
+| The idea is that turning a canister of oil into an "oil grenade" is a trivial process — if you have a dose of oil, you can just stuff a rag into it, light it and throw it.
 | The same logic applies to the *scour* and *tar* chemicals, below.

 ### Scour (Chemical)